Historic Northwest heat wave leads to hundreds of emergency room visits

 (CNN)Hundreds of people have visited emergency departments or urgent-care clinics in the Pacific Northwest since Friday as an excruciating heat wave smashed all-time temperature records in Oregon, Washington and Canada.

 Portland set record-high temperatures three days in a row, topping out at 116 degrees on Monday.
 Seattle hit 108 degrees, a new record.
-At least two locations in Washington reached 118 degrees on Monday, which, if confirmed, would tie the state temperature record that dates back to 1928.
+At least two locations in Washington reached 118 degrees, which, if confirmed, would tie the state temperature record that dates back to 1928.

 In Washington, at least 676 people visited emergency departments for heat-related symptoms from Friday through Sunday alone -- before peak heat descended upon the state.
 Cory Portner, a spokesperson for the Washington State Department of Health, said 81 of those cases led to inpatient admissions.